Eleven-Trading/TradeNote/brokers/README.md

 # Import instructions
-Different brokers have different export options so on this page you will find import instructions for some of the brokers supported by TradeNote
+Different brokers have different export options so on this page you will find import instructions for some of the brokers supported by TradeNote.

+You contact me via [Discord](https://discord.gg/ZbHekKYb85 "Discord") if you wish to integrate your broker.
+Alternatively, you can use the [template](https://github.com/Eleven-Trading/TradeNote/blob/main/brokers/Template.csv "template") and adapt it to your export file.

+## Template
+If you wish to adapt your export file to the template, below is the explanation for each of the columns.
+- Account: your accound id or name
+- T/D: trade date in MM/DD/YYYY format
+- S/D: same as T/D, trade date in MM/DD/YYYY format
+- Currency: currency applied to the price of symbol
+- Type: not relevant.
+Put 0
+- Side: side of the execution
+    - B: Buy
+    - S: Sell
+    - SS: Short
+    - BC: Buy cover
+- Symbol: symbol
+- Qty: number of shares executed
+- Price: price of symbol
+- Exec Time: trade time in HH:mm:ss format
+- Comm: commissions.
+Must be a positive number
+- SEC: SEC fees.
+Put 0 if not applicable
+- TAF: TAF fees.
+Put 0 if not applicable
+- NSCC: NSCC fees.
+Put 0 if not applicable.
+- Nasdaq: Nasdaq fees.
+Put 0 if not applicable
+- ECN Remove: not applicable.
+Put 0
+- ECN Add: not applicable.
+Put 0
+- Gross Proceeds
+- Net Proceeds: gross proceeds minus commissions and fees
+- Clr Broker: not applicable.
+Leave blank
+- Liq: not applicable.
+Leave blank
+- Note: not applicable.
+Leave blank

 ## Interactive Brokers
 ### Navigating to Flex Queries